JRicardoCardona/JRicardoCardona/README.md

 ## A little bit about Me:

-- 🎓 Final year student at the Costa Rica Institute of Technology (TEC)
+- 🎓 Final year student at the Tecnológico de Costa Rica (TEC)
 - 🔭 Currently working on personal projects in the fields of data mining, AI, and backend development
 - 🌱 Continuously expanding my skills in data analysis and implementing best practices in software design
 - 💡 Proficient in applying SOLID principles to create maintainable and scalable code
 - 🤖 Enthusiastic about AI modeling and leveraging machine learning techniques to solve complex problems
 - 📚 Avid reader and lifelong learner, always eager to explore new technologies and concepts
-- 🌐 Bilingual in English and Spanish
+- 🌐 Bilingual (English and Spanish)

 ## Skills